 Similar to the Voynich MS, the Vinland map has been subjected to 14C analysis and it may be of interest to also present these results.
 All information is taken from Donahue et al. (2002) (11).
 The map itself consists of only one sheet, and several samples were taken from this sheet.
 These samples were processed sequentially, but all with different preparation (cleaning) steps.

 The first sample resulted in a 14C fraction of 1.0176.
 A value greater than one could be considered impossible, but in practice it means that the Vinland map has been significantly contaminated by post-WW2 nuclear tests as mentioned in the introduction.
 Therefore, for all other samples more thorough cleaning processes were employed.
-The results in terms of 14C content are shown below, where 'Process Code' refers to different cleaning processes:
+The results in terms of 14C content are shown in Table 4 below, where 'Process Code' refers to different cleaning processes:

 These values are all below 1, which shows that the cleaning has apparently successfully removed the post-WW2 contamination.
 Similar to above, these values may be converted to un-calibrated age: